 AND operator allows multiple conditions to be combined.
 Records must match both conditions that are joined by

 AND to be included in the result set.
 The given query will match any car that is blue and made after 2014.

 OR operator allows multiple conditions to be combined.
 Records matching either condition joined by the

 OR are included in the result set.
 The given query will match customers whose state is either

 ORDER BY Clause

 ORDER BY clause can be used to sort the result set by a particular column either alphabetically or numerically.
-It can be ordered in ascending (default) or descending order with
+It can be ordered in two ways:

 LIMIT clause is used to narrow, or limit, a result set to the specified number of rows.
 The given query will limit the result set to 5 rows.